Patrick Mooney (Irish politician)

 Patrick Mooney (12 November 1903 – 30 October 1989) was an Irish Fianna Fáil politician.
 He was elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Monaghan constituency at the 1954 general election.
 He was re-elected at the 1957, 1961 and 1965 general elections but lost his seat at the 1969 general election.

 He stood as an Independent politician candidate for Monaghan at the 1973 general election.
-He was the Aontacht Éireann candidate in the 1973 Monaghan by-election.
+He was the Aontacht Éireann candidate at the 1973 Monaghan by-election.